 I am an integrative physician combining Eastern medical approaches with Western medical tools to create lasting health on the West side of Los Angeles.
-My first book, The Healthy Bones Nutrition Plan and Cookbook, was published by Chelsea Green Publishing this summer.
-Presently I am working on the second book in the Medicine through Food series.
+My first book, The Healthy Bones Nutrition Plan and Cookbook, is published by in English by Chelsea Green Publishing, in Spanish by Sirio, and in German by Mobiwell Verlag.

 My goal is to provide assistance to your body’s own healing mechanisms – Assisted Self-healing.
 I have found that the combination of advanced Western technology and traditional medical concepts provide the most benefit and least harm to patients.
 This is the model I employ to address medical concerns, to keep you well, or even to optimize your body’s function.

 Advanced testing technologies can also provide information specific to you – personalized medicine – which is helpful to understand how your body works on a genetic level.
 How does your body processes nutrients?
 Very little dietary advice works for everyone, we are finding.
 You are unique in how your specific genetics respond to medicines, be they pharmaceuticals, or Natural Medicine.

 With information in hand we can design a program that is exactly tailored to you, either alone or in combination with pharmaceutical medicines prescribed by other providers.
 I use only Natural Medicine, as I wish only to engage the body in a healing process aimed at the roots of the dysfunction.
 Natural Medicine targets holistic healing, which is lasting change for the body.

 Natural Medicine can be used by anyone, by children and supercentarians alike.
 As it was the only form of medicine in China for thousands of years, it has developed strategies for dealing with many varied health concerns.

 Below I will share with you some of the general ways I have been able to get the most out of this medicine for my patients and myself.
 This list is by no means exhaustive.